 Try Googling ‘french fries,’ and you may find that your search generates nearly 300 million results.

-According to the DoorDash 2022 Restaurant Ordering Report, fries were the most ordered menu item of the year.
+According to the Restaurant Online Ordering Report, fries were the most ordered menu item on DoorDash in 2023.

 But ask any restaurateur, and you'll find out there are a few tricks behind delivering the perfect order of fries — a serving that is hot and crispy, with just enough salty flavor to make your mouth water.

 One key component is the right packaging — and unfortunately, there have been supply chain shortages and a spike in costs for food packaging supplies.
 In a recent survey of restaurant operators, 72% of respondents said that costs were rising.

 We compiled some tips for success from one of our partner restaurants, the Las Vegas-based Black and Blue Diner.

 Tips for delivering tasty fries